Jump to section:

 Who can be part of NYO Jazz?

 NYO Jazz is open to US citizens or permanent residents (green card holders) from all backgrounds.
-You must be between the ages of 16 and 19 during the summer of your participation.
-For 2021 this means your birthdate must be between July 1, 2001 and June 30, 2005 without exception.
-Participation in NYO Jazz is limited to high school students within the age range above.
-You must be enrolled in high school or the equivalent level of homeschooling during the 2020–2021 academic year to be eligible for the 2021 NYO Jazz program.
-Gap-year students who graduated from high school in 2020 (or earlier) are not eligible.
+You must be between the ages of 16 and 19 as of June 30 in the year of your participation.
+For 2022, this means your birthdate must be between July 1, 2002, and June 30, 2006, without exception.
+Participation in NYO Jazz is limited to high school students within this age range.
+You must be enrolled in high school or the equivalent level of homeschooling during the 2021–2022 academic year to be eligible for the 2022 NYO Jazz program.
+Gap-year students who graduated from high school in 2021 (or earlier) are not eligible.